sunknudsen/privacy-guides/docs/README.md

 We have you back, **you are not alone!**

-Please search for answers on privacy guides [discussions](https://github.com/sunknudsen/privacy-guides/discussions) and, if you don’t find what you are looking for, please start a new discussion.
+Please search for answers on privacy guides [discussions](https://github.com/sunknudsen/privacy-guides/discussions) and, if you don’t find what you are looking for, please start new discussion.

 ## How to peer review and sign guide